 National Gallery of Art

-The National Gallery of Art is one of the world's pre-eminent museums.
+The National Gallery of Art located in the nation's capital, is one of the world's preeminent art museums.
 It was created in 1937 by a joint resolution of Congress accepting the gift of Andrew W. Mellon, the founder of the Gallery.
-The Gallery opened in 1941 when President Franklin D. Roosevelt accepted the West Building, designed by John Russell Pope, and the collections it housed on behalf of the people of the United States of America.
-In 1978, the Gallery opened the East Building, designed by I.M.
-Pei, to accommodate its growing collections and exhibition programs.
-The permanent collection currently includes approximately 114,000 works, which trace the development of Western art from the medieval period to the present.
+The Gallery's collection includes some 130,000 works that trace the development of European and American art from the Renaissance to the present.

 * Image totals should be regarded as an approximation until a given collection is 100% complete.
 Users should also bear in mind that the number of images available to them may vary from country to country, reflecting ARTstor’s approach to addressing an international copyright landscape that itself varies from country to country.